coderschool/react-week3-github/README.md

 node server.js
 ```

-_Note: You should be careful not to commit this server.js file to GitHub!
-It contains your private keys.
-There are a few different strategies for handling secrets.
-For now, just add server.js to `.gitignore` because we won't be making too many changes to it._
+_Note: You should be careful not to commit this env.json file to GitHub!
+It contains your private keys._

 ## Milestone 1: Architecture diagram